 In addition, the rise of what is commonly referred to as the “Amazon effect” has led to a different kind of customer expectation in today’s ecommerce distribution industry.
 Customers have become accustomed to almost instantaneous fulfillment, and companies that are unable to provide the same level of service often find themselves losing market share.
 Carrier diversity helps rectify this issue by allowing for the efficient selection of the fastest delivery option.
 Without carrier diversity, ecommerce companies are left to select from a limited list of less-than-optimal carriers.

 Given the importance of software in today’s ecommerce distribution landscape, it stands to reason that the software itself cannot fail under heavy volume.
-Anything less than a 99.99% uptime could equate to thousands of dollars lost if software fails — especially for larger enterprises.
+Anything less than a 99.99% uptime could equate to thousands of dollars lost if your software fails — especially for larger enterprises.
 Put into perspective, 0.01% of downtime a year translates to a full hour of downtime for a supply chain network.
 If this were to happen on a high-volume day like Black Friday or Cyber Monday, a company could be looking at a catastrophic logistics disaster.

 Software interfaces can range from simple label generation tools to complex logistical management systems, but the cores of all systems remain singularly reliant on how well they connect to the API endpoints offered by each carrier.
 The number of features any software offers will matter little if that software is unable to communicate effectively with the source of truth that powers every move it makes.

-Discover the Shipping API That Powers Your Omnichannel Efforts
+The Shipping API That Powers Your Omnichannel Efforts

 As one of the world’s largest carrier API libraries that also powers enterprises like Facebook, SPS Commerce, and 3PL Central, ShipEngine is the be-all and end-all of shipping API solutions.
 With 100-plus carrier integrations planned for 2021 and the capability to process billions of shipments a year, ShipEngine provides ecommerce brands and platforms with the ability to fuel their omnichannel implementation efforts.